diljot0083/react-mini-projects/README.md

 JavaScript (ES6+)
 HTML5 & CSS3
 Tailwind CSS (in some projects)
-React Hooks
+React Hooks (useState, useEffect, etc.)

 🧠 Disclaimer
-This repository is for learning and personal growth.
+This repository is meant for learning and personal growth.
-The code may vary in style and completeness, as the goal is to practice, not perfect.
+The code may vary in style or completeness, as the focus is on practice, not perfection.

 📬 Contact
-Want to connect or give feedback?
+If you'd like to connect or provide feedback:

 GitHub: diljot0083